 Potentially eligible students are reviewed by the Dean of Student Affairs and/or Dean of Medical Education to insure there are no professionalism concerns as this would disqualify a student from consideration.

 The Alpha Omega Alpha constitution prohibits self-nomination.
 For UF students, this means any request to CLG leaders to nominate you is not allowed and may result in your being excluded from eligibility.

-The AOA Selection Committee was formed in 2012.
-Any AOA faculty or resident member can apply to serve on the committee.
-The Dean is an ex officio member.
-Up to 20% of the graduating class may be elected to AOA per the national AOA constitution.
-At the selection meeting eligible students are presented de-identified in tiers based on the depth and breadth of accomplishments they provided to the committee.
+The AOA Selection Committee was formed in 2012 and any AOA faculty or resident member can volunteer to serve on the committee.
+At the election meeting eligible students are presented de-identified in tiers based on the depth and breadth of accomplishments they provided to the committee.
 The top tier of applicants typically submit numerous accomplishments in at least 3 of the major categories and within each category at least one is noteworthy enough to be highlighted.
 Discussion of applicants is limited solely to clarifying the nature of the accomplishments.
 Though applicants’ names are removed from all presented materials, the nature of some accomplishments makes it impossible to completely de-identify some applicants.
 Committee members are not permitted to speak up on behalf of individual students as this would give students who know or have worked with committee members an unfair advantage.
 Members are also asked to disclose any potential conflicts related to eligible students.
 Members are selected based on a vote of the AOA members in attendance at the selection committee meeting.